sourcegraph/handbook/content/departments/ce-support/support/team/support-org-structure.md

 If any all-team wide ad hoc meetings are also needed, this same model will be used, where the managers each facilitate a session and participants opt into which times work and are randomly identified for one of the sessions that works for them.

-Virginia will attend as-needed and when needed, will attend all sessions.
+Aimee will attend as-needed and when needed, will attend all sessions.

 ## Team announcements/initiatives